Schedule a Free Consultation

 Who Qualifies for Chinese Permanent Residence?

-Check if you personally qualify for a Chinese permanent residence card using these clear eligibility categories.
-All applicants must abide by Chinese laws, be in good health, and have no criminal record.
+Check if you personally qualify for Chinese permanent residence using the categories below.
+All applicants must also meet baseline requirements: good health, no criminal record, and compliance with Chinese law.

 • Made direct and stable investments in China